osresearch/micropython/ports/efm32/README.md

 is an easy way if you already have a Teensy microcontroller around.

 The stock OpenOCD with Ubuntu doesn't work with the CSMSIS-DAP, so build from [github source](https://github.com/ntfreak/openocd) and be sure to run `./configure --enable-cmsis-dap`.
-To setup the OpenOCD server, in one window run:
+To setup the OpenOCD server, in one window run `make openocd`:

 ```
 sudo openocd  -f interface/cmsis-dap.cfg -f board/efm32.cfg
 ```

-and in another window:
+and in another window run `make gdb`:

 ```
 gdb-multiarch \
 	-iex 'target remote localhost:3333 ; display /i $pc' \